All Episodes

 Isn't all of this on the ballot in a year and a half, Mark Levin?

-I wrote a book called Men in Black, my first book a couple of decades ago, and I called for term limits for justices.
+I wrote a book called Men in Black, my first book, a couple of decades ago, and I called for term limits for justices.

 It was trashed by every liberal law professor in America, Sean.

-But now that they don't have the court, these people are, you have to understand they're chameleons.
+But now that they don't have the court, these people are, you have to understand, they're chameleons.

 Now they want term limits.

-For the black caucus and everybody else, they want to resegregate the country.
+They want to resegregate the country.

-They believe in cr uh critical race theory.
+They believe in critical race theory.

 You and I believe in a colorblind society.